LCMsim/LCMsim_v2.jl/README.md

 solve(
     case::LcmCase,
     t_max::Float64
-)::LcmCase
+)::State
 ```
 Solve the given LcmCase up to the specified end time.
-If you want to receive simulation results at certain point in time, the usual usage would be to call this function repeatedly while incrementing `t_max` and passing the returned LcmCase back in.
+If you want to receive simulation results at certain point in time, the usual usage would be to call this function repeatedly while incrementing `t_max` and passing the returned State back in (by replacing `case.state`).
 If your use case only requires the results at the end, you would invoke the solver only once.

 ```
-solve(
+solve!(
     case::LcmCase,
     t_max::Float64,
     actions::Vector{Tuple{String, Float64}},